DoTheEvo/selfhosted-apps-docker/ddclient/readme.md

 and you get a new public IP assigned, this IP gets automaticly set in the DNS records for your domains.

+This setup runs directly on the host machine.</br>
-In this setup it works by checking every 10 minutes [checkip.dyndns.org](http://checkip.dyndns.org/), and if the IP changed from the previous one, it updates the DNS records.
+It works by checking every 10 minutes [checkip.dyndns.org](http://checkip.dyndns.org/), and if the IP changed from the previous one, it logs in to the DNS provider and updates the DNS records.

 # Files and directory structure